 - a member has committed fraud or other illegal business activities;

 - a member has done an act to compromise the line of separation between the business and personal transactions; or

 - a member has not managed the LLC in accordance with the operating agreement.

 The above only discusses one aspect entrepreneurs need to know before starting a business.
 Join us on Tuesday, November 16, 2021, from noon to 4:00 pm at Ave Maria Law School in Naples for StartUp Bootcamp.
 Click here to download the brochure.

 Ave Maria Law School CEO, Dean Czarnetzky, will kick off the event and share information on its Business Institute.
-Next, my colleague Luca Hickman and I will discuss two fundamental aspects of a business – how to set it up and how to protect it.
-The closing panel, moderated by Luca, will provide real-world advice from three guest speakers on how to get funding:
+Next, I will discuss two fundamental aspects of a business – how to set it up and how to protect it.
+The closing panel will provide real-world advice from three guest speakers on how to get funding:

 - Timothy J. Cartwright, Fifth Avenue Family Office, Partner; Tamiami Angel Funds, LLC, Chairman and Co-Founder; and Adrenaline Venture Fund, General Partner

 - Blake M. Cathey, Chief Operations Officer of Accanito Capital Group

 - Dan H. Vo, Assistant Professor of Entrepreneurship Daveler & Kauanui School of Entrepreneurship at Florida Gulf Coast University